AviKfir/OS/README.md

 The exercises deal with the following topics:

-1. Introduction -- The role of an operating system -- Hardware support for the operating system
+1. The role of an operating system -- Hardware support for the operating system

 2. Performance evaluation -- The effect of workloads on operating systems performance -- basic notions in queuing analysis